greepz/cowboy/README.md

 # Cowboy
-Web App of all about horseback riding.
+Java App of all about horseback riding.

 ## functionality